Online Marketing Blog

 What will change with iOS 14.5?

-ìOS 14.5 Facebook Ads Opt-In Fenster
+ìOS 14.5 Facebook Ads opt-in window

 With the new update of Apple’s own iOS operating system, Apple users have the option of opting in or out if an app wants to track the user.
 This choice by the user as to whether or not usage data can be collected poses major problems for many companies, such as Facebook.